Bleala/Postfix-DOCKERIZED/.github/pull_request_template.md

 <!-- REMOVE START -->
 # Creating a Pull Request

-We use github actions to do automatic [semantic versioning](https://github.com/semantic-release/semantic-release), so please use the following nomenclature for the commit message according to the type of change:
+I use github/gitea actions to do automatic [semantic versioning](https://github.com/semantic-release/semantic-release), so please use the following nomenclature for the commit message according to the type of change:

 * Prefix with `feat:`, and it will trigger a minor version bump.
 * Prefix with `fix:`, and it will trigger a patch version bump.